Kobzol/surveys/surveys/2024-annual-survey/questions.md

 - Android
 - Embedded platforms (with an operating system)
 - Embedded platforms (bare metal)
-- WebAssembly (for browsers)
-- WebAssembly (for other hosts)
+- WebAssembly
 - Explicitly platform-independent (e.g., a library which does not interact with the operating system)
 - Other (open response)

 > **justification**
 >
 > This question can be used to figure out roughly what systems are being targeted as well as
 > what OS stack is being developed against (i.e., desktop/server OS, mobile OS, embedded OS, bare metal)
 >
 > We're using "Linux" here rather than "*nix" or similar, with the same